guilhermekuni/react-tdd-jest/README.md

 ## Libraries 📚

-- ⚛️ **ReactJS** - A JavaScript library for building user interfaces.
+- **ReactJS** - A JavaScript library for building user interfaces.
-- :microscope: **Jest** - A JavaScript library for unit/integration testing implementation.
+- **Jest** - A JavaScript library for unit/integration testing implementation.

 ## Implemented Examples 🧪